tigerbox-reverse-engineering/tigerbox/wiki/UART-ADB-Root.md

  ## Currently only works on Linux or Windows Subsystem for Linux 2 with adb installed.

 Use a Paperclip to press it in the RESET hole right from the USB Connector.
 While doing this press the on/off button to boot in Android Recovery.
-Use `adb pull /dev/block/mmcblk0p12 /patch/to/file`.
+Use `adb root` and `adb pull /dev/block/mmcblk0p12 /patch/to/file`.
 And mount over `sudo mount -t ext4 /patch/to/file/mmcblk0p12 /mount/patch/` `nano /mount/patch/build.prop` and add
 ```
 persist.service.adb.enable=1
 persist.service.debuggable=1